VirtusLab/git-machete/docs/source/cli/traverse.rst

                                ``stay`` (the default --- just stay wherever the traversal stops).
 Note: when user quits by ``q``/``yq`` or when traversal is stopped because one of git actions fails, the behavior is always ``stay``.

---squash-merge-detection=MODE  Specify the mode for detection of rebase/squash merges (grey edges).
+--squash-merge-detection=MODE  Specifies the mode for detection of rebase/squash merges (grey edges).
                                ``MODE`` can be ``none`` (fastest, no squash merges are detected), ``simple`` (default) or ``exact`` (slowest).
                                See the below paragraph on ``machete.squashMergeDetection`` git config key for more details.